Cyphrme/Style/styleGuide.md

 - When using a framework, using an alternative style is permitted as long as there is a clear distinction where the framework ends and your work begins.

 ###Formatting
 ####White Space
-White space is usually a good thing and should be used to make code more readable.
+White space is usually good and should be used to make code more readable.

 Typically, two lines between function/methods, one line in between blocks of code as desired.

 ####Optional formatting
 Braces and semicolons are required where optional.